Dystopia Chapter 10: A Promotion with Perks

-Lost in my thoughts, when a soft voice breaks the moment.
-“Excuse me, Jessie?”
+Lost in my thoughts, a soft voice breaks the moment.
+“Excuse me, Jesse?”

-Returning, slowly turn to an unexpected sight.
+I slowly turn to an unexpected sight.
 Focusing my attention on a young, petite woman standing nearby.
-Strawberry blond, worn but clean boots, jeans accentuating her figure with a holstered gun hanging low off her right hip, tucked in shirt, covered with a leather vest.
+She had strawberry-blond hair, wore slightly worn but clean boots and jeans that fit her well.
+A gun holster hung from her right hip, and she had a tucked-in shirt covered by a leather vest.
 Ours eyes met.
-Her’s showing no fear, neither friendly, nor apprehensive.
+Confident, neither friendly nor worried.

-“Excuse me, Jessie, I believe.
+“Excuse me, Jesse, I believe.
 They sent me with a request.
-The Company wants to meet with you.
-Follow me please,” turning, she proceeds to the roof’s exit.
+The committee wants to meet with you.
+Follow me, please,” turning, she proceeds to the roof’s exit.

-Returning to reality, looking for words, trying to make a coherent sentence, babble, “excuse me, the Company, me, why, where?”
+“Wait,” returning to reality, looking for words, trying to make a coherent sentence, babble, “Excuse me, the committee, me, why, where?”
 I must sound like an idiot.

 “This way, please”, as she said softly, sauntered away knowing full well I would follow.

-I have worked the mess hall a long time and would have surely remembered her still.
+I have worked in the mess hall a long time and would have surely remembered her, still.
 Without another thought, I followed this stranger to… whatever she was selling.

-Out the exit, down the ladder to the first floor, thorough the kitchen area, I followed.
-Head still spinning, quickly realize Ms. Bishop had replaced me.
+Out the exit, down the ladder to the first floor, through the kitchen area, I followed.
+Head still spinning, quickly realized Ms. Bishop had replaced me.

 I did.
 Inside, dark, the air stale, body odor, I found a table, one chair, a curtain separating me from the other side where a voice directed me to sit.
 A plastic sheet covered the floor.
 This felt way too familiar.
 My weapon back in my cubical.